uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         compressed-sparse-row format

     Data layout
-        A characteristic of :term:`data format` which describes the order of elements in a :term:`contiguous data` block.
+        A characteristic of :capterm:`data format` which describes the order of elements in a :capterm:`contiguous data` block.

         **Example:** row-major format, where elements are stored row by row